-To tell whether your peace lily is turning yellow and drooping due to underwatering or overwatering, feel the soil to a fingers depth at the top of the pot and feel the soil at the bottom of the pot through the drainage hole in the base to see whether it feels damp or dry.
+To tell whether your peace lily is turning yellow and drooping due to underwatering or overwatering, feel the soil to a finger depth at the top of the pot and feel the soil at the bottom of the pot through the drainage hole in the base to see whether it feels damp or dry.

 If the soil is dry then this is the reason for the yellowing drooping leaves, in which case:

 - Place the peace lily in a basin of lukewarm water for 10 minutes or so, ensuring that the root ball is submerged.
-This allows the water to absorb into the dry soil properly, so that it is fully hydrated and the roots can access the roots they require to alleviate the drought stress.
+This allows the water to absorb into the dry soil properly so that it is fully hydrated and the roots can access the roots they require to alleviate the drought stress.

 - Mist the peace lily’s leaves regularly to increase the humidity.
 Misting the leaves creates a humid micro-climate which mimics, the humid, tropical conditions of the peace lily’s native environment in South America and counteracts the dry air indoors which saps moisture from the leaves.

 - Maintain a temperature range of between 68°F and 85°F (20°C- 30°C) during the day and 10 degrees cooler at night.
 Peace lilies like warm conditions and grow well at room temperature, but it is important to keep the peace lily in a location that is not directly next to a source of indoor heating, particularly at night as peace lilies need the cycle of cooler temperatures at night, to stay green and healthy.